jjc44/DSCOE_app_extdb/README.md

 This tutorial will take a previously developed shiny app, dash, and database and build a docker container to efficiently host the app on Azure via App Services.
 You can sign up for a free Azure Dev account that gives you a chunk of free access that is plenty to follow this tutorial or your own small project.
 I used GitHub and DockerHub in the process of this tutorial, as these are very beneficial to versioning and development of your workflow.

-The app code and project files are available in this repo [linked right here](https://github.com/jjc44/DSCOE_app_extdb), so I won't be reproducing the app code in this post.
+The app code and project files are available in this repo, so I won't be reproducing the app code in this post.

 Start by [installing Docker and following the additional configuration steps](https://docs.docker.com/get-docker/).
 Create a DockerHub account as well.